 You must sign up in advance for coaching workshops so that we have enough coaches there, ensuring everyone learns as much as possible and has fun.
 The workshop is free for Cosburn members and $5 for members from other lawn bowling clubs.
 Cosburn members may sign up on the coaching board in the clubhouse; members from other clubs should email firstname.lastname@example.org.

 How to become a Club Coach

 A very good first step to becoming a club coach is volunteering as a coaching assistant.
 You’ll help coaches work with new bowlers and set up for workshops to run smoothly.
-It’s a fun way to learn and meet new people as you develop your coaching skills.
+It’s a fun way to learn and meet new people as you develop basic coaching know-how.